As a fitness trainer, one thing is always true:

 4. Set Your Pricing

-Online pricing is a place that many trainers struggle to get it right.
-While you know what your time is worth on the gym floor, it can be hard to figure out how that translates to online.
+Online pricing is an area many trainers struggle to get right.
+While you know what your time is worth on the gym floor, it can be hard to figure out how that translates to a virtual experience.

 So, we did some research into online fitness studios hosted on Uscreen, to see what the optimal pricing for your website is.

 Our study found that the average online fitness studio that is: